 You can use a cash-out refinance to pay off debts that have a higher interest rate than you’d get on your mortgage.
 The key to whether this is beneficial comes down to a simple calculation.

 The refinance is considered beneficial for debt consolidation purposes if, after calculating your new payment when taking equity out, your mortgage payment is lower than the combined payments of any debts being paid off in the transaction.
 If this is the case, you have more residual income after the refinance and it’s considered beneficial.

 An FHA Streamline refinance allows those who have an existing Federal Housing Administration (FHA) loan to do a rate/term refinance into another FHA loan for the purposes of a lower interest rate, modified mortgage term and/or a lower mortgage insurance rate.

 FHA Streamline refinances come with lower mortgage insurance rates.
 When you do an FHA streamline, your existing FHA loan is paid off and you move forward under a new mortgage with a different term.

 To have the term reduced on an FHA Streamline, three things have to occur:

-- The term needs to be shorter than the previous one.
+- The term needs to be at least 3 years shorter than the previous one.